Skip to content

 cat /sys/kernel/debug/tracing/trace

-Tar the cusom-script scripts together
+Tar the custom-script scripts together

 chmod +x *.sh